Edward Trobaugh: 1970s to 1987

-From 1971-3 he attended the United States Army War College.
+From 1971 to 1973 he attended the United States Army War College.
 In 1975 he took command of the 2nd Brigade, 25th Infantry Division.

 In July 1980 BG Trobaugh became assistant commandant of the United States Army Infantry School.

-In 1981 Trobaugh was promoted to Major General and from August 1981 he served as Military Assistance Advisory Group, Spain.
+In 1981 Trobaugh was promoted to major general and from August 1981 he served as Military Assistance Advisory Group, Spain.

 Trobaugh served as commander of the 82nd Airborne Division from 24 June 1983 to 19 June 1985 and during this time led the division in the US invasion of Grenada.
 During the operation the Chairman of the Joint Chiefs of Staff, General John Vessey, reportedly called MG Trobaugh and said “We have two companies of Marines running all over the island and thousands of Army troops doing nothing.
 What the hell is going on?”

-His final assignment was as Deputy Commander, Fifth Army.
+His final assignment was as deputy commander, Fifth Army.

 Trobaugh retired from active service in 1987.

-Personal life
+Personal life and death

-After retiring from the U.S. Army in 1987, he returned to Kokomo Indiana.
+After retiring from the U.S. Army in 1987, he returned to Kokomo, Indiana.
+He died in Washington (state) on May 20, 2024, at the age of 91.
+He was buried at the U.S. Military Academy Post Cemetery at West Point.